 Life is filled stress from every direction.
 STRESS from work.
 STRESS from family.
 Stress can be defined as a strong or straining exertion.
 Our bodies have a mechanism the flight or fight response that helps us to effectively manage stress.
 However, our bodies aren’t designed to handle stress daily.
+Let’s find out What is Lupus and It’s factors and symptoms.

 Long term effects of stress will create chaos in our bodies.
 After years of wear and tear our bodies will begin to crumble or break down completely.
 This can result in ulcers and hypertension.
 The ultimate enemy can present as an autoimmune condition.
 There are countless autoimmune conditions and the common component among them is the condition causes your body to attack itself.